-That’s how you can send voice messages on your iPhone.
+So, that’s how you can send voice messages on your iPhone.
 If, however, you are unable to send voice notes, there could be an issue with your iPhone’s microphone.
-Learn how to fix microphone not working on iPhone.
-Or, you can directly record a voice memo and send it in any app.
+Learn how to fix the microphone not working on iPhone.
+Or share in the article, directly record a voice memo and send it in any app.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.